Jesus walks on the water. 14:22-36

 v34-36.
 This episode illustrates that all the people, not just the disciples, share in the blessings of "the coming one."
 In faith they need only touch the hem of his garment to be saved.

 It's very easy reading the story of Jesus walking on water and thinking it's all about stilling the storms of life.
 How nice it would be to have a storm-free life, but there is no such promise in the scriptures.
 Maybe it's a story about faith.
 Unlike Peter, if we keep our eyes on Jesus we will stand above the life's troubles and survive.
 How true! yet this is not really a story about faith overcoming all odds, a victory of positive thinking, an all-things-are-possible lesson.
-No, it's not a "how to succeed in business without really trying" story.
+Nor is it a "how to succeed in business without really trying" story.
 The story of Jesus walking on the water is all about our anchor holding in the storms of life, of reaching that heavenly port at journey's end; it's about salvation in Christ.
-Using another image from our passage, it's all about the sick finding healing at the edge of Jesus' cloak; "and all who touched him were healed."
+Using another image from our passage, it's all about the sick finding healing by just touching the edge of Jesus' cloak; "and all who touched him were healed."

 By walking on water and feeding 5,000, Jesus conjured up a powerful image of the Exodus.
 Jesus was like Moses feeding the people with Manna, like God passing before his people, like Israel itself passing through the waters into the promised land.
 The wonderful truth is that with Jesus we can be that people, passing through the waters into a land flowing with milk and honey.
 An eye on Jesus, a touch of his cloak, is all that it takes.

-So, don't look to the waves, look to Jesus; let his anchor hold you in the storms of life.
+So, don't look to the waves, look to Jesus, and let him take you to that distant shore.

 How is it that the "wind" can so easily prompt "little faith"?